-Marine Judge Advocates take responsibility for caseloads immediately in their first tour.
-With the assistance of supervisory judge advocate mentors, new attorneys immediately begin practicing law in the fields of criminal litigation, institutional compliance, government ethics, and administrative law.
-If you think you have the fighting spirit in you to win on battlefields, as well as in courtrooms, the Marine Corps presents the opportunity to prove yourself as a Marine Judge Advocate.
+Unlike private sector attorneys, Marine Judge Advocates take responsibility for caseloads immediately in their first tour.
+With the assistance of supervisory judge advocate mentors, new attorneys immediately begin practicing law in the fields of criminal litigation, institutional compliance, government ethics and administrative law.

-As a prosecutor, defense attorney, or victim’s legal counsel you will litigate felony and misdemeanor criminal cases before military judges and juries.
-Additionally, as a prosecutor, you will coordinate with NCIS to direct criminal investigations into serious and complex crimes.
-In the course of your USMC career, you may also argue appellate cases before the Navy-Marine Corps Court of Criminal Appeals or the United States Court of Appeals for the Armed Forces.
+Trial Counsel: As a Trial Counsel, Defense Counsel or Victims’ Legal Counsel, Marine Judge Advocates litigate felony and misdemeanor criminal cases before military judges and juries.
+Additionally, as a Trial Counsel, they coordinate with the Naval Criminal Investigative Service (NCIS) and other state/federal law enforcement agencies on criminal investigations.
+In later assignments they may also practice at the appellate level, arguing cases before the Navy-Marine Corps Court of Criminal Appeals or the United States Court of Appeals for the Armed Forces.

-As you gain experience, you may eventually transition to other areas of law, such as Civil Law, Administrative Law and Legal Assistance, or act as in-house counsel to Marine Corps headquarters staff.
-You will research and write internal memoranda and opinions and advise commanders on all legal issues affecting the command – from fiscal law to government ethics and risk management.
-You will also work closely with Marines and their families on Family, Consumer, Tax, Estate, and Immigration Law issues.
+Staff Judge Advocate and Legal Assistance: As Marine Judge Advocates gain experience, they can transition to other areas of law, such as administrative law and legal assistance, or act as in-house counsel to Marine Corps headquarters staff.
+In these positions they research and write internal memoranda and opinions and advise commanders on all legal issues affecting the command – from fiscal law and government ethics to military justice (criminal law).
+They also work closely with Marines and their families on family, consumer, tax, estate and immigration law issues.

-Marine Judge Advocates maintain the same readiness and training standards as every Marine Officer and are worldwide deployable.
+Operational and International Law: Marine Judge Advocates maintain the same readiness and training standards as every Marine Officer and are deployable worldwide.
 Marine Judge Advocates have opportunities to deploy with scalable Marine Air-Ground Task Forces (MAGTF) around the world.
-Deployed Marine Judge Advocates support commands and their Marines through a broad spectrum of military and international law.
+Deployed Marine Judge Advocates support commands and their Marines through a broad spectrum of operational, cyber and international law.